-Description: A cooperative program between industry and education and is designed to integrate the student's technical studies with industrial experience.
-Variable credit is awarded on the basis of semester hour per 45 industrial contact hours.
+Description: A cooperative program between industry and education and is designed to credit is awarded on the basis of semester nour per 45 industrial contact nours

-Hour Breakdown: Semester Credit Hours Lecture Externship Contact Hours 1-6 0 3-9 45-135
+Semester Credit Hours Lecture Externship Contact Hours 1-6 0 3-9 45-135

 - 1. Apply technical skills needed to be a viable member of the workforce. - a.
-Prepare a description of technical skills to be developed in the supervised work experience program b.
+Prepare a description of technical skills to be developed in the supervised work experience program - b.
 Develop technical skills needed to be a viable member of the workforce. - 2.
 Apply skills developed in other program area courses. - a.
-Perform skills developed in other program area courses in the supervised work experience program3.
+Perform skills developed in other program area courses in the supervised work experience program - 3.
 Apply human relationship skills. - a.
 Practice human relationship skills in the supervised work experience program. - 4.
 Apply and practice positive work habits and responsibilities. - a.
 Perform assignments to develop positive work habits and responsibilities. - 5.
-Work with the instructor and employer to develop written occupational objectives to be accomplished.a.
+Work with the instructor and employer to develop written occupational objectives to be accomplished. - a.
 Perform written occupational objectives in the supervised occupational experience program - 6.
 Assess accomplishment of objectives. - a.
 Prepare daily written assessment of accomplishment of objectives. - b.
 Present weekly written reports to instructor in activities performed and objectives accomplished - 7.
 Utilize a set of written guideline for the supervised work experience - a.
 Develop and follow a set of written guidelines for the supervised work experience.

-Course Number and Name: ULT 295 (1-3) Supervised Work Experience II Description: A cooperative program between industry and education and is designed to integrate the student's technical studies with industrial experience.
-Variable credit is awarded on the basis of semester hour per 45 industrial contact hours. Н
+Course Number and Name: ULT 295(1-3) Supervised Work Experience II integrate the student's technical studies with industrial experience.
+Variable credit is awarded on the basis of semester hour per 45 industrial contact hours.